zilinissleepin/freqtrade/docs/backtesting.md

 - Exit-signal is favored over Stoploss, because exit-signals are assumed to trigger on candle's open
 - ROI
   - Exits are compared to high - but the ROI value is used (e.g. ROI = 2%, high=5% - so the exit will be at 2%)
-  - Exits are never "below the candle", so a ROI of 2% may result in a exit at 2.4% if low was at 2.4% profit
+  - Exits are never "below the candle", so a ROI of 2% may result in an exit at 2.4% if low was at 2.4% profit
   - ROI entries which came into effect on the triggering candle (e.g. `120: 0.02` for 1h candles, from `60: 0.05`) will use the candle's open as exit rate
   - Force-exits caused by `<N>=-1` ROI entries use low as exit value, unless N falls on the candle open (e.g. `120: -1` for 1h candles)
 - Stoploss exits happen exactly at stoploss price, even if low was lower, but the loss will be `2 * fees` higher than the stoploss price